Kahn/freetel/fdmdv2-dev/README.txt

     [ ] Waterfall direction
     [ ] test mode on 1600 with freedv api
         + maybe calc stats, hist
+    [ ] documenttation or use, walk through,you tube, blog posts

 [ ] Web support for Presence/spotting hooks